Posted by Claston Brown

-Information Security & Cyber Risks
+Information Security & Cyber Risks - What You Need to Know

 With increased focus on cyber-security and consequently efforts by enterprises to ensure resilience against cyber-attacks and data breaches, it is critical that Information Systems (IS) audit techniques evolve to ensure its continued importance and effectiveness as an independent assessor of an organisation’s control environment.
 The days where a checklist approach would be sufficient to identify and assess the effectiveness of controls are obsolete.
 In environments where this approach is still being used, it will not reflect the absolute security posture of those entities.
 The diverse, adaptive techniques being employed by threat actors to exploit various attack vectors within organisations are constantly evolving, and it is paramount that audit techniques evolve expeditiously.